johannschopplich/nuxt-kql/docs/api/public-kql.md

 Deprecated.
 Please use `$kql` instead with the option `{ client: true }`.
 :::

 Returns raw KQL query data.
 Fetches the data directly from the Kirby instance.
-Requires `kql.clientRequests` option to be `true` in `nuxt.config.ts`.
+Requires `kql.client` option to be `true` in `nuxt.config.ts`.

 ::: warning
 Authorization credentials will be publicly visible.
 Also, possible CORS issues ahead if the backend is not configured properly.
 Use `$kql` if you're unsure what to do instead.